 Visa and Residency options

-You need to be able to legally live in the country you choose.
+You need to be able to live in the country you choose legally.
 The best country for you has a visa or permit you can access.
-If you plan on making it your home you may be able to apply for citizenship through naturalisation and a passport over time.
+If you plan on making it your home, you may be able to apply for citizenship through naturalization and a passport over time.

-Is there a best country to live in?
+Is there the best country in the world to live in?

-Yes, and no. There is the best country for you right now.
+Yes, and no. There is the best country in the world to live in, for you right now.
 The ideal country to immigrate to is highly personal.
 And, for an individual, it may change over time.
 If you can identify the things that matter most to you, you are well on your way to a happy life abroad.

 Do your research, and try to seek out people who are similar to you.
 Use their experience to judge how you will feel about your new home.
 Check out the countries on your shortlist in more detail with our Country Explorer.